-- Turn Inverter switch On to use inverter power. - Inverter Power indicator will light when inverter is operating. - External Power indicator light will light when shoreline is plugged in and inverter is not needed. - Low Input Voltage indicator will light if 12V house batteries are becoming drained.
-(Turn Off inverter to avoid total drain.) - Turn inverter off when Overload and High Temperature warning indicators alert you to operating cautions. - Turn Inverter Off when not in use to avoid draining house batteries. - The inverter will shut down when the Aux Battery Disconnect switch is turned off.
+- •Turn Inverter switch On to use inverter power. - •Inverter Power indicator will light when inverter is operating. - •External Power indicator light will light when shoreline is plugged in and inverter is not needed. - •Low Input Voltage indicator will light if 12V house batteries are becoming drained.
+(Turn Off inverter to avoid total discharge.) - •Turn inverter off when Overload and High Temperature warning indicators alert you to operating cautions. - •Turn Inverter Off when not in use to avoid draining house batteries. - •The inverter will shut down when the Aux Battery Disconnect switch is turned off.

-\NOTE: Running high-amperage appliances like the TV and DVD on the inverter can drain the house battery rather quickly unless the chassis engine is running to charge the batteries.
+NOTE: Running high-amperage appliances like the TV and DVD on inverter power can drain the house battery rapidly unless the chassis engine is running so the alternator can charge the batteries.